Quantum-Informed Machine Learning for Predicting Spatiotemporal Chaos with Practical Quantum Advantage: RESULTS

 The selected test cases span increasing levels of physical and dynamical complexity.
-We begin with the Kuramoto–Sivashinsky equation, a one-dimensional PDE exhibiting spatiotemporal chaos.
-Next, we consider two-dimensional Kolmogorov flow, governed by the 2D incompressible Navier–Stokes equations in a periodic domain.
-Finally, we examine cross-sections of a three-dimensional turbulent channel flow, simulated using the lattice Boltzmann method (LBM), which is numerically equivalent to solving the Navier–Stokes equations~\cite{succi2001lattice}.
+We begin with the Kuramoto–Sivashinsky (KS) equation, a PDE exhibiting spatiotemporal chaos.
+The solution is discretised into 512 spatial grid points, resulting in a 512-dimensional state vector at each time step.
+Next, we consider two-dimensional Kolmogorov flow on a $64 \times 64$ spatial grid (dimension $= 4096$), governed by the 2D incompressible Navier–Stokes equations in a periodic domain, where the quantum generator is trained in emulation to extract turbulent invariant measures.
+Finally, we examine cross-sections of a three-dimensional turbulent channel flow (TCF), simulated using the lattice Boltzmann method (LBM), which is numerically equivalent to solving the Navier–Stokes equations~\cite{succi2001lattice}.
+For the training process, the raw cross-sections are down-sampled and discretised onto a $64 \times 64$ spatial grid, resulting in a 4096-dimensional state vector.
+The Q-Prior for TCF is trained on superconducting quantum processors.
 While the full flow field is simulated numerically, the extracted two-dimensional cross-sectional datasets used in our analysis do not satisfy any closed-form governing equation.
-This distinction highlights a further step in complexity: moving from lower-dimensional systems with explicit dynamics to high-dimensional observational data without accessible evolution laws, thereby testing the capacity of QIML to generalise across different scenarios.
+This distinction highlights a further step in complexity: moving from lower-dimensional systems with explicit dynamics to high-dimensional observational data without accessible evolution laws, thereby testing the capacity of QIML to generalize across different scenarios.
 Throughout this study, `ground truth' or `raw data' refers to the high-resolution simulation data generated by established numerical solvers.
-While this raw simulation data has a large memory footprint, the quantum-informed priors offer substantial memory efficiency.
+While this raw simulation data has a large memory footprint, the quantum-informed priors offer parameter efficiency and memory advantage.
 They capture the flow's essential statistical features using fewer than 300 trainable parameters, occupying only a few megabytes of storage, which corresponds to a data storage reduction of over two orders of magnitude compared to the raw data.
-This approach enables a substantial reduction in data storage requirements compared to using the raw simulation data (see section Method E and Supplementary Sections~S2–S3).
-The classical components of the models were trained on a single NVIDIA A100 80GB GPU using default settings with 32-bit floating-point precision (for details see Supplementary Section~S4.3).
+This approach enables a substantial reduction in data storage requirements compared to using the raw simulation data (see section Method E and Supplementary ~S2–S3).
+The classical components of the models were trained on a single NVIDIA A100 80GB GPU using default settings with 32-bit floating-point precision (for details, see Supplementary S4).